argonne-lcf/balsam/docs/tutorial/deephyper.md

         `dropout_1`)
    -   **Categorical:** list of any JSON-serializable data, like strings (as in `optimizer_type`)

+The call to `Problem.add_starting_point()` allows us to pass reference configurations that will run before any new hyperparameters are sampled in the search.

 Now all we have to do is adjust our model code to accept various points in this space, rather than using the fixed set of hyperparmeters in the